BradleyCulley/bradleyculley.github.io/_posts/2024-12-22-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    While it can have consequentialist ramifications, such as universal healthcare, it's fundamentally deontological: "This food reminds me of my childhood.
-It feels like home."
+    While it can have consequentialist ramifications, such as universal healthcare, it's fundamentally deontological: "this food reminds me of my childhood"
 </p>

 <p>